Lukasz-Komza/algorithms/README.md

 <b>In Progress</b> `kosaraju.cpp` using kosaraju's algorithm to find strong components in a DAG and find the component DAG in O(n) time

 `sliding-puzzle.py` solving sliding puzzles using famous search algorithms

+`connect-four.py` finding optimal connect-four moves using DFS and minimax

+`sudoku_to_cnf.py` generating a CNF expression for a sudoku puzzle

+`cnf_to_sudoku.py` displaying a solved suodku puzzle given a solved CNF expression.